 - Systems engineering and technical assistance (SETA)

-Each project also tends to start with a ramp-up effort, followed by a series of projects often referred to as the “sustainment tail.”
-These disconnected initiatives and their associated contracts (and re-competes) make it difficult to manage the costs and ongoing effort associated with each discreet capability holistically.
+Each project typically starts with a ramp-up effort, followed by a series of projects often referred to as the ‘sustainment tail.’
+These disconnected initiatives and their associated contracts (and re-competes) make it difficult to holistically manage the costs and ongoing effort associated with each discreet capability.

 The flaw in this model is that most modern technology initiatives have too many unknowns in the beginning to develop accurate, detailed plans and designs up-front.
 Decades of failed projects prove that a different approach is required.

 These challenges can be solved, in part, by shifting from building capabilities through disparate start-stop projects that manage tasks, to a holistic product management paradigm that encompasses all the efforts and resources needed to field and maintain a long-lived capability.
 The collection of people (government and contractors), systems, information, and material needed to provide a mission-enabling capability is referred to as a Value Stream.
 A value stream can contain one or more products (or systems) that work together to provide a capability.

 The example in Figure 1 shows a fighter jet as the Solution produced by a value stream—a collection of products (in this case, systems) that include airframe, propulsion, avionics, communications, navigation, targeting, safety, and many more.
 Collectively, they provide a technological ecosystem that delivers a critical capability to support the missions required for air superiority.